weymouth/lotus_docs/HPC/Iridis4/README.txt

 		nano ~/.profile
 		Then add #*space* in front of these lines.

+  Now you should be able to compile and run Lotus!

   To update the ~/.bash_profile for the current log in session you need to source the profile in the command line.